 Exhibits at Arts Council of Northern Ireland, Belfast.
 The exhibition travells in 1986 to Butler Gallery, Kilkenny, Ireland;

-Selected to represent Romania at the Biennale di Venezia, together with Napoleon Tiron; Romania did not participate anymore at that edition;
+Selected to represent Romania at the Biennale di Venezia, together with Geta Bratescu and Napoleon Tiron; Romania did not participate anymore at that edition;

 Designs the trophy for the UNITER (The Romanian Association of Theatre Artists) award.
 The UNITER Awards Gala is organised every year, starting with 1991, and it awards the Theatre Union's distinctions for the prevoius calendar year.

 Appointed Professor at the Design Department of the Institute of Fine Arts, Bucharest and Dean of the Faculty of Decorative Arts and Design;